Marcus Semien Preview, Player Props: Rangers vs. Brewers

-On Saturday, Marcus Semien (.268 batting average in his past 10 games, with a double, two triples, a home run, seven walks and eight RBI) and the Texas Rangers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 4:05 PM ET.
+Marcus Semien -- hitting .262 with a double, two triples, a home run, five walks and eight RBI in his past 10 games -- will be in action for the Texas Rangers versus the Milwaukee Brewers, with Adrian Houser on the hill, on August 20 at 2:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Brewers.
+He had a hitless showing in his most recent game (0-for-4) against the Brewers.

 Marcus Semien Game Info & Props vs. the Brewers